Vladimir Hachinski: Acute stroke

+He is a participant in an initiative to make brain health the top priority.
+He has offered a comprehensive and understandable definition of brain health.
+When thinking, feeling and connecting are the best that they can be in a safe, healthy, and supportive environment.
+He also designed a simple method to measure it (The Hachinski integral brain health index).
+He co-leads the development of implementation of integral brain health (cerebral, mental, and social) in the city of London, Canada.

 Stroke prevention

 In addition to his interest in the mechanisms of stroke and best practices for treatment, Hachinski also has a keen research interest in stroke prevention.
-He acted as the principal neurological investigator on several seminal, multicentre studies, beginning with the Canadian-American Ticlopidine study (1983–88) and the Extracranial/Intracranial Arterial Bypass Surgery trial (1983–87).
-The former showed a preventative advantage to the drug Ticlopidine over commonly-prescribed Aspirin, while the latter showed that the increasingly popular and very expensive EC/IC arterial bypass procedure did not significantly reduce the risk of ischemic stroke.
+He acted as the principal neurological investigator of two seminal, multicentre studies, led by Henry JM Barnett.
+First the Extracranial/Intracranial Arterial Bypass Surgery trial (1983–87).
+It showed that the increasingly popular and very expensive EC/IC arterial bypass procedure did not significantly reduce the risk of ischemic stroke.

-In 2003, alongside several other researchers, Hachinski began a proof of principle study through the Canadian Stroke Network on secondary stroke prevention.
-The study aimed to explore the efficacy of stroke risk-factor counselling and monitoring in effecting lifestyle changes and prescription adherence in patients, as well as exploring barriers and testing possible solutions to effective stroke risk-factor management.
-The preliminary results were extremely promising, showing that the addition of non-medical personnel to usual stroke care results in far better outcomes and reduced risk-factors.
-That initial study led to the creation of a multi-centre study in 2009 under the direction of Richard Chan.
+The second was the North American Symptomatic Carotid Endarterectomy Trial that showed that the operation helped prevent stroke in patients with symptoms from a narrowing in the carotid arteries.

 Population health

 Hachinski's home province of Ontario, Canada introduced a formal Provincial Stroke System in 2000.
 Hachinski advocates a strategy of preventing some dementias through the prevention of stroke.
 With his colleagues, he showed, for the first time, a concomitant decrease in the incidence of stroke and dementia at a whole-population level.
-He is leading a team from 5 Western University faculties, 5 provinces and 4 countries, to find out how and help apply the lessons widely.

-He advocates and will help implement a new approach to the joint prevention of stroke, ischemic heart disease and dementia (the terrible three).

-The new approach is based on these premises:
+The total number of cases continues to rise, however, due to population aging.
+Stroke and dementia tend to occur together and share common risk factors.
+Regretfully, they are addressed separately, especially dementia.